aai-institute/pyDVL/CONTRIBUTING.md

 The first 2 are used after tests run on the develop branch's CI workflow to automatically publish packages to [TestPyPI](https://test.pypi.org/).

-The last 2 are used in the [publish.yaml](.github/workflows/publish.yaml) CI workflow to publish packages to [PyPI](https://pypi.org/) from the develop after a Github release creation.
+The last 2 are used in the [publish.yaml](.github/workflows/publish.yaml) CI workflow to publish packages to [PyPI](https://pypi.org/) from the develop after a GitHub release creation.

 #### Release to TestPyPI

-We use bump2version to bump the build part of the version number, create a tag and push it from CI.
+We use [bump2version](https://pypi.org/project/bump2version/) to bump the build part of the version number, create a tag and push it from CI.

 To do that, we use 2 different tox environments: